PocketRelay/Website/docs/server/manual-building.md

 ## 2) Directory

-In order to build the server using commands you will need to open the server source code directory that you’ve just cloned within your terminal.
-You can do that using the cd command.
+To build the server using commands, open the server source code directory you've just cloned in your terminal.
+You can do that using the `cd` command.
 The following command will set your current directory to the server source code:

 ```shell
 cd pocket-relay
 ```

 :::note
-The above command will only work if you run it in the same place that you’ve cloned the repository to
+The above command will only work if you run it in the same place that you've cloned the repository to.
 :::

 ---

 ## 3) Compiling

-Now to compile the server source into a binary that you can run you need to run the following command:
+Now, to compile the server source into a binary, run the following command:

 ```shell
 cargo build --release